Smartphones these days are so powerful that they work almost as well as regular computers in some aspects.

-In this article, we’ll show you a few photo editing tips that will help you maximise your device’s potential.
+In this article, we’ll show you a few photo editing tips that will help you maximize your device’s potential.

 I know, I know.
 This is a post about photo editing tips.
 But this must be said.
 A bad photo will always be a bad photo no matter how much you try to alter it.